KyleLuoma/data_dict_reader/csv/README.txt

-PDF data dictionaries go here
+CSV data dictionaries go here
 Update ./database_dict_info.json to map a database name to the dictionary file(s)